 David Mildon QC’s coal practice has a similar international element including Kalimantan, the Kuzbass and other sources in the Far East and Australia.

 In recent years a major element in his oil, gas and coal work has been periodic price reviews under long term purchase and sale agreements where he works closely with specialist economists.
 He is a contributor to “Gas Price Arbitrations” published by Globe in 2014.
-He delivered papers on pricing issues at both the 3rd and 4th Annual Congresses on Long Term Gas Supply Contracts in Berlin (2013 and 2014).
-He chaired the session on Gas Pricing Arbitrations at the Dutch Arbitration Association conference in Amsterdam in 2014.
+He has delivered papers and participated in panels on pricing issues at conferences on Long Term Gas Supply Contracts in Berlin and Amsterdam.

 Electricity, including transmission

-David Mildon regularly appears in disputes involving electricity trading, long term power purchase agreements (PPAs), sale of steam (CHP units) as well as transmission related issues.
+David Mildon’s work includes disputes involving electricity trading, long term power purchase agreements (PPAs), sale of steam (CHP units) as well as transmission related issues.
 He has made several expert determinations under clauses in PPAs requiring expert determination.
 He has appeared in numerous electricity industry arbitrations under Electricity Arbitration Association rules as well as appearing in regulatory matters such as the UK PNE Panel formed under the UK Balancing and Settlement Code.
-Much of his electricity work involves electricity related issues outside the UK such as grid trade disputes under EFET terms (continental Europe) and transmission related issues under the former UCTE system (now ENTSO-E).
+Much of his electricity work involves electricity related issues outside the UK such as grid trade disputes in continental Europe and transmission related issues under the former UCTE system (later ENTSO-E).
 He has sat as arbitrator in Hungary under a Framework Agreement for Electricity Sale and Purchase in central Europe.
-He is involved in a dispute about power generation capacity payments in Malaysia.
+He has been involved in several disputes about power generation and transmission in Malaysia.
 He has advised on the practical implications of grid trade futures and derivatives designed so as to be Islamic law compliant (Middle East).
 He is occasionally engaged as co-counsel in disputes where the electricity dimension is ancillary (eg power plant construction).

 In the High Court he has represented amongst others RWE NPower (grid connection charges); Thames Water (meter re-registration); Barking Power Ltd (warranties on generating sets).